-Equity settled plans Certain stock options settled in common shares are equity settled share-based payment plans.
-The fair value of these plans is determined using an option pricing model.
-The grant date fair values of this benefit is recognized as an employee expense over the vesting period, with corresponding increases in equity.
+Equity settled plans Certain stock options and performance share units settled in common shares are equity settled share-based payment plans.
+The grant date fair values of these benefits are recognized as an employee expense over the vesting period, with corresponding increases in equity.